 Raindrop Cake

 Rain drop cakes are a unique, translucent dessert that mimics the appearance of a fallen raindrop.
-Using sugar free sweetener, these delicate cakes are low in calories and carbohydrates and can be customized with various flavor, colors, creams, or even encapsulate edible flowers for a truly spectacular mini cake.
+Using sugar free sweetener, these delicate keto cakes are low in calories and carbohydrates and can be customized with various flavors, colors, creams, or even encapsulate edible flowers for a truly spectacular mini cake.

 The raindrop cake is a visually stunning dessert.
 Its translucent appearance mirrors a perfect raindrop.
 It has a similar texture to a panna cotta or jello salad but instead of using gelatin, agar powder is used.
-This raindrop cake recipe is an adaption of the traditional Japanese dessert boosting a creamy vanilla flavor that is sugar-free making this cake low calorie and low carb!
+This keto raindrop cake recipe is an adaption of the traditional Japanese dessert with a creamy vanilla flavor that is sugar-free making this cake low calorie and low-carb!

 Clear raindrop cakes next to a bunch of colorful edible flowers.

-Vanilla isn’t the only flavor that can be used, you can adapt the flavor by adding different flavoring extracts.
+Vanilla isn’t the only flavor to try.
+Add different flavoring extracts for lemon, cherry, or almond variations.
 Instead of a clear translucent raindrop, heavy whipping cream or coconut cream can be added along with food coloring to create different opaque colors.
-Housing edible flowers within the clear cake creates a ethereal, blooming raindrop effect.
+Housing edible flowers within the clear cake creates an ethereal, blooming raindrop effect.

-Enjoy with a dollop of whipped cream and with only taking about 10 minutes of effort and 30 minutes of chill time, you’ll be ready to dive into this refreshing creation whenever you fill like a treat!
+Enjoy with a dollop of whipped cream.
+With only 10 minutes of effort and 30 minutes of chill time, you’ll be ready to dive into this refreshing creation whenever you feel like a treat!

 Calories: 80